How Utility Bills Might Affect Credit History

 You have numerous credit scores.
 The most important credit score is the FICO credit score (and you even have several FICO credit scores—at least one for each major credit reporting agency).
 That score primarily looks at how you’ve repaid loans in the past and your current debt profile.
 It is the score that lenders typically use for significant high-dollar loans like home loans and standard auto loans.

 Alternative credit scores take a different approach.
 The organizations developing those scores realize that many consumers do not have enough borrowing history to generate a FICO credit score, much less have a high score.
-Traditional credit reporting agencies are unable to evaluate those borrowers, but they are perfectly good candidates for loans and utility service.
+Traditional credit reporting agencies are unable to evaluate those borrowers, but they are perfectly good candidates for loans and utility services.

 The challenge is finding a lender that uses those alternative credit scores.

 If You Don’t Pay Your Utilities

 The second way that your utility bills can affect your credit scores is if you don’t pay your bills.
 While many utilities never report positive information (that you’ve always paid on time, for example), they will report negative information.
 When your account goes to a collection agency, the debt will likely appear at the credit bureaus.

-Accounts in collection certainly damage your credit.
+Accounts that are in collection will certainly damage your credit.
 What’s more, they can turn into legal judgments.
 On top of all that, you may have to pay additional fees as a result of a collection account.
 That may seem like an unfair deal: Utility providers can damage your credit if you don’t pay, but you don’t get any benefit (besides the service provided) for paying your bills.

 Those companies don’t need to be as thorough and careful as lenders—they’re not giving you thousands of dollars that you can skip out on.
 As a result, they’ll open an account for you and provide services, and your credit only gets involved if you fall too far behind on the bills.